Southeast Asia on a Shoestring

 Day 8-9 Bangkok (1B)

 Bangkok is a fantastic city and there is endless sightseeing to be done.
-Please note that if you have booked the Adrenaline Theme Pack on Day 9 you will need to make your own way to Sukhumvit Soi 1, Ariyasom Villa hotel for your transfer at 9:30am to the Flight of the Gibbons. (directions on voucher).
+Enjoy the second of two street food crawls with the group and CEO while in Bangkok.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.
+Please note that if you have booked the Northern Thai Adventure Bundle on Day 9 you will need to make your own way to Sukhumvit Soi 1, Ariyasom Villa hotel for your transfer at 9:30am to the Flight of the Gibbons. (directions on voucher).
 Suggested time to leave your hotel is 8:30am.
 Enjoy the thrill of ziplining over the Thai jungle for 3 kilometers before heading back to your hotel for 17:00.
 Undoubtedly the best way to get around Bangkok is by water taxi, as the streets are often crazy with traffic.
 From the Chao Phraya River you have an excellent view of this vast metropolis.
 Perhaps take a longtail boat to explore the canals of Bangkok.
 The life that goes on along these canals seems like a different world.
 We also recommend visiting Wat Pho, home of the reclining Buddha.
 You can have a traditional Thai massage either here, at a school that teaches massage within the temple, or choose somewhere near the hotel - this is highly recommended!
 In the evening of Day 9 we catch an overnight sleeper train to Surat Thani in the south of Thailand (approx 12 hours).
 Please note that this is a combination trip and some of your group members and/or leader may change on Day 8.

 Day 10-11 Koh Phangan